 Upright Sleeping

-Get yourself a horseshoe-shaped pillow similar to the ones you use to travel so that your neck is supported.
+Get yourself a horseshoe-shaped pillow similar to the ones you use to travel, so that your neck is supported.
 A lower-back pillow may be a good addition as well.
-You might consider purchasing a sleeping wedge as well, so you can stay in your bed while still getting the benefits of an upright sleeping position.
+Alternatively, you might consider purchasing a sleeping wedge, so you can stay in your bed while still getting the benefits of an upright sleeping position.

 Where the Headaches Come In

-According to the Cleveland Clinic, cervicogenic headaches usually start at the base of the skull and go up one side.
-They also may limit your ability to move your neck, as doing so may make the headache much worse.
+According to the Cleveland Clinic, cervicogenic headaches usually start at the base of the skull (from the neck) and wrap up around your head.
+This kind of chronic pain may limit your ability to move your neck, as doing so may make the headache much worse.

-You also want to be sure to invest in the mattress and pillows that will be best for keeping your neck in the right position while sleeping (which is in line with your back).
+You also want to invest in the mattress and pillows that work best to support your neck in your preferred sleeping position.
 You don’t want a pillow that is too soft, and you don’t want one that is too hard.
+You need something with the proper elevation to keep your head and spine in alignment.
 Look for something right in the middle.
-And be sure to replace your pillows every couple of years because they lose their support over time.
+And don’t forget to replace your pillows every couple of years because they lose their support over time.

 Read Next: